symfony/symfony-docs/book/forms.rst

 even customize how a textarea tag should be rendered.
 Nothing is off-limits, and different customizations can be used in different places.

-Symfony uses templates to render each and every part of a form which are called fragments - a row, a textarea tag, errors, etc.
+Symfony uses templates to render each and every part of a form, such as field ``label`` tags, ``input`` tags, error messages and everything else.

-In Twig, the fragments  are represented by Twig "blocks".
+In Twig, each form "fragment" is represented by a Twig block.
 To customize any part of how a form renders, you just need to override the appropriate block.

-In PHP, the fragments are individual template files.
-To customize any part of how a form renders, you just need to create a new template file.
+In PHP, each form "fragment" is rendered via an individual template file.
+To customize any part of how a form renders, you just need to override the existing template by creating a new one.

 To understand how this works, let's customize the ``form_row`` fragment and add a class attribute to the ``div`` element that surrounds each row.
 To